Introduction

 cargo install --locked --force --path .

-Write and Build the Application (ELF Artifact)
+2. Build the Application (ELF Artifact)

 cd <app-name>